|Kingdom||Kingdom of the Netherlands|

 The official languages of Saba are English and Dutch.
 However, English is the most widely spoken language on the island.
 Besides English a number of people on the island speak Dutch and/or Spanish.

-The majority of the people in Saba are Roman Catholic by faith.
+The majority of the people in Saba is Roman Catholic by faith.
 However, there are also other religious denominations like Protestants, Jehovah’s Witnesses, Seventh-day Adventist and Muslims.